-- 1. Be offered at aid code 10.

-- 2. Are financially aid able.

-- 3. Do not count as credits toward an Associate of Applied Science degree.

-- 4. Align with specific system-wide General Education courses in the 801 (Communications), 804 (Mathematics), 806 (Natural Science), and/or 809 (Social/Behavioral Science) instructional areas. - Contain content that spans high school to college.
-The WTCS Adult Basic Education Standards (in Math and Communications spanning K-12.9th grade) are located on the myWTCS website. https://wtcsystem.wids.org/DefaultSplash.aspx.
+- 1. Be offered at aid code 10. - 2.
+Are financially aid able. - 3.
+Do not count as credits toward an Associate of Applied Science degree. - Align with specific system-wide General Education courses in the 801 (Communications), 804 (Mathematics), 806 (Natural Science), and/or 809 (Social/Behavioral Science) instructional areas. - 5.
+Contain content that spans high school to college.
+The WTCS Adult Basic Education Standards (in Math and Communications spanning K-12.9th grade) are located on the myWTCS website.
 The purpose of refreshing student skills is to prepare them for success in targeted General Education courses. - 6.
 Proposed new General College courses should not duplicate a comparable course already on the system list of General College courses.